runcitadel/blog/posts/one-year-of-citadel/index.md

 First, DTV Electronics will offer prebuilt Citadel nodes with optimized hardware.
 With DTV's nodes, you get reliable hardware that is optimized for Citadel.
 That means: No more power issues, no more SSD issues, everything is ready out of the box.

+DTV Electronics shares our vision for a decentralized world where you don't have to trust anyone, so any firmware they developed for the hardware will be 100% open source under the GNU GPL.

 I will share more updates on that project soon.

 The second product by DTV Electronics is sats4me.
-We've transferred ownership of that project to DTV Electronics.
-DTV will make it possible to offer some additional features for sats4me.
+We've transferred ownership of it to DTV Electronics, which will make it possible to offer some additional features for sats4me:

-There will be two paid tiers for sats4me.
-The core service and all features we have right now will stay free.
+While the core service and all features we have right now will stay free, there will be two paid tiers for sats4me.

-However, we will launch some new features for paying users only.
-For users who pay, you can get these features:
+Depending on what plan you choose, you can get some or all of these features:

 - **Custom domains**: You can have @yourdomain.com addresses instead of ones @sats4.me
 - **Tipping page customization**: You can customize your sats4me tipping page